intelagense/100Devs-Discord-Help/README.md

 Users not familiar with Markdown may be unaware that they can display their code using code blocks in Discord.

-An easy way to demonstrate how they work is to escape the triple backticks with a backslash
+An easy way to demonstrate how they work is to escape the triple backticks with a backslash.
+This will create a plaintext message in Discord.

 ```
 \```javascript
-paste your code here.
+Your code goes here.
 \```
 ```